PeturIvanov/Code_wars/README.md

     Numbers in the list is jump count at the failure.
 After failure the kid needs to tidy tha rope and lose 3sec.
     It makes 1 jump per second.

+14.Build Tower (Rank: 6kyu, Types: "FUNDAMENTALS", "ASCII ART") - Return the tower of stars with height of the given floors.